EXPLAINER: How could the indictment hurt Trump’s company?

 Most damaging of all were accusations Trump incited the bloody siege of the Capitol in January.
 Real estate brokers, lenders and other businesses cut ties shortly afterward.

-The Associated Press reported earlier this year that prices in condos in many buildings that have licensed the use of his name have fallen sharply, with brokers saying some potential buyers refuse to even look at apartments in buildings with Trump’s name over the door.
+The Associated Press reported earlier this year that condo prices in many buildings that have licensed the use of his name have fallen sharply, with brokers saying some potential buyers refuse to even look at apartments in buildings with Trump’s name over the door.